Publicspac3/MainMenuFOVChanger/README.md

 THE "NORMAL FOV" IS BASED ON MY SCREEN WHICH IS 1080P IN FULLSCREEN

-how to download and use this:
+how to download and use this: [YOUTUBE LINK HERE]

+All this really does is add a button and a slider; it is cosmetic and mainly for fun. (it's pretty useless)

-all this does really is add buttons and a slider im new to coding so a lot is probably garbage
+im new to coding so a lot is probably garbage lol

+Publicspace#4676